SOORAJTS2001/daring-daffodils/README.md

 - No accounts, no personal info — because who would *willingly* sign up for this anyway?

 ---
+## Why is it the wrong tool for the job

+You already have a perfectly good **mouse**.
+So why on earth would you want to turn your **mobile into one**?

+- You don’t *need* your phone as a mouse if you already own one.
+- It doesn’t just move the cursor… it moves it the **opposite way** you tell it to.
+- Scrolling?
+Clicks?
+Forget precision — this thing thrives on chaos.
+- And to make sure you never get comfortable, we’ve added 3 **Chaotic Modes** that guarantee *you’re not in charge*.

+---

+> **In short:** It’s unnecessary, uncooperative, and completely backwards.
+> Which is exactly why it deserves to exist.

 ## How to install